turri21/Homelab_Senhor/Readme.md

 Tested: Working Video 720p, 1080p & Sound

-Fixed: There was a constant random crackling sound even when the OSD (CORE & GLOBAL) volume was down.
+Fixed: There was a constant random crackling sound even when the OSD (CORE & GLOBAL) volume was turned down.

 Fix: Synthesize it with Balanced optimization mode.